Statute of Autonomy of Catalonia of 2006: Legal challenge and the Catalans' response

 In an unprecedented move, immediately after the Statute's proclamation, the Partido Popular filed an objection of unconstitutionality against more than half the text before the Constitutional Court of Spain (including provisions that had previously been approved in the autonomy statutes of other autonomous communities).
 Its constitutionality was also contested by some intellectuals and journalists related to liberal or conservative media such as the COPE (Catholic radio network) and the Madrid-based newspapers El Mundo and La Razón.

 Elements of the Statute were legally contested by the surrounding Autonomous Communities of Aragon, Balearic Islands, and the Valencian Community concerning financing, water policy and the archives of the Crown of Aragaon.
 The objections are based on various topics such as disputed cultural heritage but, especially, on the Statute's alleged breaches of the "solidarity between regions" principle in fiscal and educational matters enshrined by the Constitution.

-The Catalan polity was outraged by the extent and nature of the challenge because the Statute it had been negotiated and agreed in State and Catalan parliaments and ratified by referendum.
+The Catalan polity was outraged by the extent and nature of the challenge because the Statute had been negotiated and agreed in State and Catalan parliaments and ratified by referendum.
 The Catalan political arena largely viewed this debate as a sort of cultural war waged by "Spanish nationalists" (espanyolistes in Catalan).
 In response, in May 2010, four of the six political parties in the Catalan parliament (Convergence and Union, the Catalan Socialists, Republican Left of Catalonia, and Catalan green party), which then represented 88% of the electorate, agreed present together in the Spanish Senate a reform of the Constitutional Court of Spain to stop it overturning the Statute of Autonomy.
 The pact was unusual because, aside from the fact that they all pertain to various degrees of Catalan nationalism, the four parties differ greatly in political ideology and together form nearly 80% of the Catalan Parliament.
 However, this attempt was largely unsuccessful.